JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 where <class name> is a fully-qualified name of the class, e.g. com.intellij.openapi.actionSystem.AnAction$InnerClass.

+NOTE: If a change you're trying to document doesn't match any of the above patterns, fill in a ticket in the YouTrack/Plugins Repository assigned to me (Sergey Patrikeev), or contact me directly.
+An example of such a task is https://youtrack.jetbrains.com/issue/PR-1218.
+Until supported, you may document the change as you prefer, and I will correct it later.

 NOTE: You are allowed to prettify the pattern using markdown-features:
  1) code quotes: `org.example.Foo.methodName`
  2) links [org.example.Foo](upsource:///platform/core-api/src/org/example/Foo)